Stakeholders equip 10,000 adolescent girls with healthy life tips in Ogun State

 By Gabriel Olawale

-Not less than 10,000 adolescent girls from nine communities in Ado Odo/Ota Local Government Area of Ogun State have been trained by the Society for Family Health, SFH, on how to live a healthy life as well as create the brighter future they desire.
+No less than 10,000 adolescent girls from nine communities in Ado Odo/Ota Local Government Area of Ogun State have been trained by the Society for Family Health, SFH, on the healthy lives as well as the creation of a brighter future they desire.

-The capacity-building program for the in and out-of-school children was implemented by Society for Family Health with funding from TotalEnergies and partners.
-The exercise also equipped mothers with skills to improve their relationship with their teenage daughters.
+The capacity-building programme for the in and out-of-school children was implemented by Society for Family Health with funding from TotalEnergies and partners.
+The exercise also equipped mothers with skills to improve relationships with their teenage daughters.

-Speaking at the end of the first phase of the project titled, ‘Adolescent 360- TotalEnergies Health & Economic Empowerment Project (A360- THEEP)’, SFH Deputy Managing Director, Programmes and Strategy, Dr. Jennifer Anyanti said that the project was implemented to empower girls with skills to make healthy choices and create the future they want in achieving their dreams.

-She added that mothers were also trained on how to improve their relationship with their daughters and promote meaningful engagement.

-“The project focuses on adolescent girls between the age of 15 to 19 years and their mothers.
-During the Love, Life, and Health Skill Classes (LLH), adolescent girls were trained on menstrual hygiene, HIV/AID counseling& testing, STI syndromic treatment and management, and mental and Sexual Health.
-They also acquired different vocational skills, ranging from personal care products, liquid soap making, air fresheners, and make-up among others.
+“The project focuses on adolescent girls between the age of 15 to 19 years and mothers.
+During the Love, Life and Health Skill Classes (LLH), adolescent girls were trained on menstrual hygiene, HIV/AID counseling and& testing, STI syndromic treatment and management, mental and Sexual Health.

-“During the Mums sessions, women leaders from the nine communities were identified and trained to anchor sessions with mothers.
-Every mother of a female teenager in the community was targeted for these sessions.”
-She said.

-On her part, the Business Development & Projects Manager, Corporate Social Responsibility for TotalEnergies, Mrs. Moyosola Areola said that following a thorough needs assessment, TotalEnergies and partners collaborated with SFH to develop the Adolescent 360-TotalEnergies Health and Economic empowerment Project which targets young adolescent girls between the ages of 15-19 years by leveraging on sustainable development goals 1, 2, 3, 5, 8 and 17.
+The Business Development & Projects Manager, CSR for TotalEnergies, Mrs. Moyosola Areola said that following a thorough needs assessment, TotalEnergies and partners collaborated with SFH to develop the Adolescent 360-TotalEnergies Health and Economic empowerment Project which targets young adolescent girls between the ages of 15-19 years by leveraging on sustainable development goals 1, 2, 3, 5, 8 and 17.

-Moyosola explained that due to patriarchal practices in society, women are known to be disadvantaged in negotiating economic and sexual positions that most times determine the outcome of their life journey, thus exposing them to poverty and health risks.

 State Programme Manager for the project, Ibrahim Hamzat Ibrahim said that 12,449 girls were reached by mobilizers while 7,272 girls attended the programme and 2,962 girls attended LLH classes.